rupertmenneer/ucc_roberta/README.md

 # ucc_roberta

 The unhealthy comment corpus contains ~45,000 labeled comments.
 The labels consist of subtle sentiment attributes such as 'sarcasm'.
 The primary attribute is 'unhealthy'.
 This repo presents a RoBERTa model fine-tuned on the UCC task.
-It presents state-of-the-art results on this task.
+It presents state-of-the-art results on this task with an average AUC ROC of ~0.84 compared to the AUC ROC of ~74 for the baseline model.

 This repo presents the model in a form ready to make predictions on unseen data and is set up as a stand-alone service with JSON input and output.
 Unfortunately, the checkpoint file for this model is too large to be uploaded directly into repo, this will be required for correct predictions.